 LinkedIn Beginner’s Step 3: Gaining Connections

-Caution: If you’re new on LinkedIn, don’t start sending connection requests until your account is completely setup.
-Even if you have some connections; but after reading this, you discovered your profile is not set up properly, go through everything in step 2 again and optimize your account.
+Caution: If you’re new on LinkedIn, don’t start sending connection requests until your account is completely set up.
+Even if you have some connections; after reading this, you discovered your profile is not set up properly, go through everything in step 2 again and optimize your account.

 As a LinkedIn beginner, you won’t enjoy LinkedIn until you have a good number of connections to engage with.
 The question now is; how can you gain connections, since you’re just new on the platform?